Exploring Interpretability of Independent Components of Word Embeddings with Automated Word Intruder Test: Experiments and Results

-The distribution of words along a component usually follows a pattern: most words are located around 0 and a smaller group of words is separated in either the positive or the negative direction (due to the nature of the \gls{ica} algorithm, the polarity of each component is arbitrary).
-In Figure~\ref{fig:stran}, this pattern of one-sidedness of the components is illustrated by plotting the distribution along a component, of the words for which that particular component is the highest one (in absolute value), against the rest of the words.
-We see two distinct characteristic patterns of this distribution: either most of these words is located in one of the positive/negative half-spaces, or there is relatively low number of these words and they are spread evenly on both sides.
+The distribution of words along a component usually follows a pattern: most words are located around 0 and a smaller group of words is separated in either the positive or the negative direction.
+Figure~\ref{fig:stran} illustrates this pattern of uni-directionality by plotting the distribution of \strwrds{} along a component.
+We see two characteristic patterns of this distribution: either most of \strwrds{} are located in one of the positive/negative half-spaces, or there are relatively few \strwrds{} that are evenly distributed across both sides.